jsson-lang/jsson-apps/README.md

   Public-facing website for JSSON, including landing pages and product information.

 - `docs/`
-  Documentation built with Next.js, including guides, references, and LLM-optimized text exports.
+  Documentation built with Next.js (Fumadocs), including guides, references, and LLM-optimized text exports.

 - `playground/`
   A web-based environment that allows users to write and transpile JSSON directly in the browser.